Taha-cmd/EzMapper/readme.md

   var students = EzMapper.Get<Student>(); // will get all the students var students = await EzMapper.GetAsync<Student>();

+  //EzMapper can handle polymorphism as well! var people = EzMapper.Get<Person>(); // all students and other subtypes inheriting from person

+  //polymorphic read
+  var student1 = EzMapper.Get<Person>(1); // will return student1 as a person
+  var student2 = await EzMapper.GetAsync<Person>(2); // will return student1 as a person

+  // concrete type read
   var student1 = EzMapper.Get<Studnet>(1); // pass the id
   var student1 = await EzMapper.GetAsync<Student>(1);

+  //polymorphism is only supported in Get methods but not in Query

   // if you wish to perform queries, then use the query method var adults = EzMapper.Query<Studnet>(studnet => student.Age > 18);